LewLewonics/Shades/README.md

 Customize
 -------------------------------
-Open up the script.js in your forked repo and begin messing with the links on the top of the document.
+Open up the script.js in your forked repo's new gh-pages branch and begin messing with the links on the top of the document.
 It should be fairly straight forward from here.

 You can customize: